 by Hayden Bach

 a plenty iful amount of free shows all across the Austin during the festival.
-This year a music badge to SXSW cost just under $1000, but someone without a music badge could potentially see the same amount of shows as someone with a music badge and pay $0.
+This year a music badge to SXSW cost just under $1,000, but someone without a music badge could potentially see the same number amount of shows as someone with a music badge — and pay zero. and pay $0.

 located on West Sixth Street, offered a full day of live music shows for free.
 The acts included The Jonny Gray Band starting off the day, Origami Ghosts performing in the afternoon, and Jane N The Jungle wrapping up the performances in the evening.

 “I’ve lived in Austin for five years now and I’ve never purchased a SXSW music badge,” said Corey Burnett while watching The Jonny Gray Band perform.
 “I am not interested in the big name artist that require a badge, the free performances are just fine with me,” Burnett said.